shemarieirons/shemarieirons/README.md

 💡 **Passionate about bridging technology and medicine**

 ## ✨ About Me
 I'm dedicated to exploring how computational tools can improve outcomes.
 From building a medical records database in Python and SQL to creating web apps with HTML, CSS, and JavaScript, I love applying technology to solve real-world problems.

+Currently, I'm focusing on building machine learning models and diving deeper into data science.
+I’m looking to leverage and grow my skills in an internship where I can contribute to exciting projects and learn from industry professionals- got any leads?
+Let me know!

 <br>
 As a young Black woman in STEM, I'm committed to creating inclusive spaces and empowering underrepresented voices in tech.